-1. The loose-leaf sheets used in tariffs shall be of paper stock not less than 16 lb. bond or of equal durability and 8-1/2 x 11 inches in size.
-Tariffs may be printed, typewritten or mimeographed or other similar process.
+1. The loose-leaf sheets used in tariffs shall be of paper stock not less than 16 lb. bond or of equal durability and 8-1/2 x 11 inches in size and electronically printed or copied.
 Tariffs may not be hand-written.
 One side of a sheet only may be used and a binding margin of at least 1-1/8 inches at the left of the sheet.

 a.
 The tariff sheets of each utility shall provide the following information:

 ii. the sheet, or page number, along with information to designate whether it is the first version of the sheet or whether the sheet has been revised since it was originally issued.
 Sheets shall be numbered consecutively;